 This group presents staged performances chosen from musical theater and operatic works.

-Comprised of students in all disciplines who love to sing, FPU’s Women’s Chorale performs works in a variety of styles -- from classical to exuberant contemporary pieces.
+Comprised of students in all disciplines who love to sing, FPU’s women’s and men's choirs perform works in a variety of styles -- from classical to exuberant contemporary pieces.
 Rehearsals emphasize the development of singing technique and sight-reading, and singers gain a knowledge of musical elements through literature and performance.

 Symphonic Band - Erik Leung, conductor

 Comprised of approximately 40-45 major and non-major musicians from across campus, the Symphonic Band performs a wide variety of wind band repertoire at a high level.
 With a focus on nurturing musical growth through performance, the band can be heard both on and off campus in a variety of concert venues and at FPU Commencement ceremonies.

 Jazz Ensemble - Dr. Alan Durst, conductor